Dono7/MinesweeperJS/README.md

 // Build a default 9x9 grid
 var g = new Grid();
 g.initMap();
 g.show(); // Show the grid in the console.
-Cool bug debugging
+Cool for debugging

 // All methods can be chained
 var g = new Grid( {nbbombs: 12, name: "Example"} ).initMap().show() ;